shakthisravanth/springboot-student-crud-api/README.md

 MySQL: The application likely uses a MySQL database, which must be installed and running (and configured correctly within the application) for it to function properly.

-You can start the Spring Boot application from the directory where the project is located (e.g., /Users/apple/Desktop/Student).

-Use one of the following commands:

-Using the Maven Wrapper:

-**Bash**

-./mvnw spring-boot:run

-Using Maven (if installed globally):

-**Bash**

-mvn spring-boot:run
-Once started, the application will be listening on:  http://localhost:8080

 All the samples everything is present in the Postman collection :